Minimalist Christmas Gifts For Kids 2020

 Play Snow – you can use snow powder to set up an imaginary winter wonderland.
 The snow plus these polar bears lead my daughter into a really fun imaginary world where the Polar Bear family is walking across the artic and climbing mountains.
 Have your child watch a video on polar bears and they will be loving this too.
 Plus, the snow is just super fun to pick up and squash in your hand.

 I hope you found something useful here.
 Don’t forget your child does not need ALL of this.
 In fact, they don’t NEED any of it.
-What they really want for Christmas is you, so find a way to make some fun memories with this year and don’t stress so much about the presents.
+What they really want for Christmas is you, so find a way to make some fun memories this year and don’t stress so much about the presents.

 Before you go…